Non-ergodicity on SU(2) and SU(3) character varieties of the once-punctured torus: Relative Character varieties

 The group of automorphisms $\mathrm{Aut}(\Gamma)$ acts on $\hm(\Gamma, G)$ by $\alpha\cdot \rho:=\rho\circ \alpha^{-1}$ for any groups $\Gamma$ and $G$.
 This action descends to an action of $\mathrm{Out}(\Gamma):=\mathrm{Aut}(\Gamma)/\mathrm{Inn}(\Gamma)$ on the $G$-conjugation quotient $\hm(\Gamma, G)/G$ by $[\alpha]\cdot[\rho]=[\rho\circ \alpha^{-1}]$.
 By continuity, this restricts to an action of $\mathrm{Out}(\Gamma)$ on $\X(\Gamma, G)$ when $G$ is real reductive.

 When $\Gamma=\pi_1(\Sigma_{n,g})$, we can define $\mathrm{Out}_{n,g}(\Gamma)\leq \mathrm{Out}(\Gamma)$ to be the subgroup that fixes the boundary curves (up to homotopy) in $\Sigma_{n,g}$.
 Then $\mathrm{Out}_{n,g}(\Gamma)$ is isomorphic to the mapping class group of $\Sigma_{n,g}$, that is, Since the mapping class group preserves the boundary curves and the underlying surface, we obtain an action on $\mathcal{L}_\tau$.
-By Equation \eqref{eq:poisson}, we see that the symplectic volume is invariant under this action.
 In \cite{Hueb}, it is shown that when $G$ is compact, this invariant measure is finite and so can be taken to be a probability measure.
 Morally this follows since the symplectic form, and so the symplectic volume (in the same measure class as Lebesgue measure), continuously extends over $\mathfrak{L}_\tau$, which is compact, and so the induced measure is finite on $\mathfrak{L}_\tau$.
-Since the singular locus is a proper subvariety it is measure zero.
+Since the singular locus is a proper subvariety it has measure zero.
 Hence the restricted measure on the smooth locus $\mathcal{L}_\tau$ stays finite.